jcook-200/jcook-200.github.io/_projects/audio-bluetooth-pcb.md

 ## Software
 I have programmed the STM32 firmware, using <b>HAL</b> to read data from the ADC into memory using <b>DMA</b>.
 Then it processes it to get a single channel, at 48KHz sampling rate and 16-bit resolution, to reduce the amount of data.
 Finally I exported the data through <b>SWO</b>, before packing it into an uncompressed .WAV audio file.

 The project is not yet completed.
 I am currently implementing the manufacturer's Bluetooth driver, while continuing to debug the hardware side of the Bluetooth transceiver.

+### Key Highlights

+* **Mixed-Signal Architecture:** Designed a custom 4-layer PCB integrating high-speed digital lines, 24-bit I2S audio routing, and a 2.4 GHz RF Bluetooth transceiver with dedicated continuous ground planes for EMI containment.
+* **Protocol & Data Pipeline:** Interfaces a PCM1808 ADC over I2S directly to an STM32F446, leveraging circular DMA buffers for real-time audio sample processing without CPU overhead.
+* **Full-Cycle Fabrication & Rework:** Handled complete PCBA assembly from solder paste stenciling and reflow heating down to fine-pitch QFP/QFN hot-air pin corrections and 0402 SMD rework.